isw-kudos/huddo-docs/docs/boards/helm-charts.md

 ## Standalone Kubernetes

+!!! danger

+    As of `huddo-boards-2.0.0.tgz` we have migrated from ingress-nginx to Traefik.
+Please follow our [migration guide](./traefik.md).

 ### huddo-boards

 - [1.0.0](../assets/config/kubernetes/huddo-boards-1.0.0.tgz)
 - 1.1.0 - allow additionalPaths on huddo-app ingress
 - [1.1.1](../assets/config/kubernetes/huddo-boards-1.1.1.tgz) - fix for ingress session cookie samesite (polling in a CORs frame, e.g. Teams)
+- [2.0.0](../assets/config/kubernetes/huddo-boards-2.0.0.tgz) - Move from ingress-nginx to Traefik

 ### huddo-boards-activity-migration